|

 exists.

-Though thought appears to possess unbounded liberty we find
+to possess unbounded liberty

-All this creative power of the mind
+this creative power of the mind

 amounts to no more than the faculty